inkstitch/pyembroidery/README.md

 * The minimum required formats within the mandate are PES, DST, EXP, JEF, VP3.
   * It reads and writes all of these.

-* The current mandate for core commands is: STITCH, JUMP, TRIM, STOP, END, COLOR_CHANGE and SEQUIN.
+* The current mandate for core commands is: STITCH, JUMP, TRIM, STOP, END, COLOR_CHANGE, SEQUIN_MODE and SEQUIN_EJECT.
-  * SEQUIN is only in DST and it only currently loads, but I'm not really checked what happens after that.
+  * SEQUINS work in all supported formats (.dst) that are known to support sequins.

 * The current mandate is required support and function in Python 2.7
   * It is currently compatable with Python 2.7 as well as 3.6